grafana/k6-docs/docs/sources/v0.49.x/examples/get-started-with-k6/test-for-functional-behavior.md

 ---
 title: Test for functional behavior
-excerpt: Use k6 to write requests and assert that they respond correctly
+description: Use k6 to write requests and assert that they respond correctly
 weight: 100
 ---